shoeffner/mthesis/src/conclusion.md

 The gaze point estimation consists of multiple parts.
 The first part is the distance estimation, followed by the inverted projection of the detected pupil centers into the model coordinates.
-The final step is the raycast to determine the gaze point locations.
+The final step is the ray cast to determine the gaze point locations.

-The distance estimation is only using the outercanthal width, thus this part is very likely to be highly inaccurate.
-So during the evaluation no precise tests were considered, a short measurement using a folding rule should give a hint if the values fall into the right magnitude.
+The distance estimation is only using the outer canthal width, thus this part is very likely to be highly inaccurate.
+No precise tests were considered during the evaluation, a short measurement using a folding rule should give a hint if the values fall into the right magnitude.
 To test the distance, only very strict face poses rotated towards the camera were considered.
 Variations of about \SI{5}{\centi\meter} to \SI{10}{\centi\meter} are expected.
 Using the focal length of
-\SI{10}{\milli\meter} established in @sec:determining-the-focal-length this can not be achieved.
+\SI{10}{\milli\meter} established in @sec:determining-the-focal-length this cannot be achieved.
 \Gaze{} estimates the distance about twice further than it is.
 One possible explanation is that the focal length in @sec:determining-the-focal-length is wrong.
 Given the fact that the MacBook Pro's display is only about half a